 What better way to launch our new site than to bring together over 40 of some of our favorite bloggers we have gotten to know between our two blogs (check over at The Pink and Blue Blog for More fun!)
 Below you will find some of our most inspiring, creative and talented bloggers we been fortunate enough to read.
 Please take time to visit all of them and feel free to pin, tweet and facebook whatever you see that inspires your appetite to blog, after all that’s what Blog Brunch is all about! 😉

 **As a special thank you for stopping by our Surprise Party please enjoy some party favor giveaways during the “dance break” midway through the post***

-A Blog Party wouldn’t be complete without some fun and stylish games to play.
+A Blog Party wouldn’t be complete without some fun and stylish games to play, such as link w88, for example.
 As I would bring to the table, my personal ‘Some Kind Of Style’ DIY Fashion Memory Game.
 On one side with my Blog Header Icon and on the other side images I took of Fashion Week Shows or other fashionable events.
 Now all you gotta do is memorize them and find the pairs.

 Everyone can do it under their own Blog Themes and exchange them amongst each other.